Symptoms & Causes of Hypothyroidism

 - Muscles aches, cramps and weakness

-Hypothyroidism typically affects middle-aged and older women, anyone can develop the condition, including children, teenagers and males.
+Hypothyroidism typically affects middle-aged and older women, though anyone can develop the condition, including children, teenagers and males.
 Generally speaking, children and teenagers with the condition develop the same symptoms as mentioned above, however, they may also experience the following:

 - Reduced physical growth